 How is 3D printing being used right now?

 There are many areas in which the use of a 3D printing service is already a game changer.
 Transplant patients, for example, can benefit from the reduction in the time spent waiting for a suitable donor and the risk of organ rejection may also be reduced.
-People with medical conditions requiring the use of casts, can also be given personalised and rather more lightweight variants as opposed to traditional cumbersome versions.
+People with medical conditions requiring the use of casts can also be given personalized and rather more lightweight variants as opposed to traditional cumbersome versions.

-In poorer and more remote countries of the world, the ability to print medical equipment as and when needed means that patients can receive treatment sooner and more cost effectively.
-This can save a great deal of time and money otherwise required to purchase and ship the equipment to site in the usual manner.
+In poorer and more remote countries of the world, the ability to print medical equipment as and when needed means that patients can receive treatment sooner and more cost-effectively.
+This can save a great deal of time and money otherwise required to purchase and ship the equipment to the site in the usual manner.
 This effectively allows the hospitals in these locations to “manufacture” their own equipment.